SanJSp/lets_git_exercise_en/.github/ISSUE_TEMPLATE/issue5.md

 ---

 #### Description
 The visitors of your site already have a good impression of your character.
 It is even better to show your character visually.
 Therefore you should add a picture of your character.
-For that, you should choose a horizontal picture from the internet.
+For that, you should choose a picture from the internet.

 #### Tasks
 Carry out the following steps: